 The pond is open to the public for seasonal recreation.
 Visitors are welcome.
 A parking area provides access to the sandy beach front, grassy shaded picnic area, swings, and forest trails.
 Portable toilets are available May through September.
 Visitors to the Lake Mansfield Recreation Area enjoy swimming, boating, picnicking, fishing, walking trails and nature watching.
 The beach area is closed to pets.
 Dogs are welcome to access the lake at the boat launch area.
 The Lake Mansfield Recreation Area allows for road and forest trail walks, giving visitors opportunities to enjoy the beauty and wildlife of the lake and forest.
 The Lake Mansfield Conservation Forest features an accessible trail network within a 29-acre woodland.
 The majority of the trail is built to accessible standards, including gentle slopes and a crushed stone trail surface.
 The shady trails provide a complement to the open lake.

-Summer Programs are currently on hold.
-Please check the Town of Great Barrington's website for more details.
+COVID 19 Response - Please check the Town of Great Barrington's website for more details.